-Iceland – a land of fire and ice
+Iceland – the land of fire and ice

 Icelandic Wool – also called Lopi